crowbar/barclamp-crowbar/doc/devguide/ui/navigation.md

       end
     end

-#### Crowbar 1.0 note
+#### Crowbar 1.0 Note

-We no longer support storing navigation strings in the crowbar.yml meta data file.
-This approach made difficult to upgrade and maintain.
-The new approach is also difficult to maintain but easier to upgrade.
+Due to scaling issues, we no longer support storing localization strings in the `crowbar.yml` metadata file.